Generative multitask learning mitigates target-causing confounding: Generative multitask learning

-GMTL requires estimating $p(y, y')$, which is trivial for categorical targets.
-The maximum likelihood estimate of $p(y, y')$ is obtained by counting the number of occurrences of the pair $(y, y')$, and dividing by the total across all pairs.
-However, there is an important precaution to be made, since it is possible that certain pairs of $(y, y')$ are never observed.
-This is problematic, since $p(y, y') = 0$ results in taking a logarithm of zero in Eq.~\ref{eq:gmtl_reformulation}.
+GMTL requires estimating $p(\b{y}, \b{y}')$, which is trivial for categorical targets when $\Y{\times}\Y'$ is small.
+The maximum likelihood estimate of $p(\b{y}, \b{y}')$ is obtained by counting the number of occurrences of the pair $(\b{y}, \b{y}')$, and dividing by the total across all pairs.
+However, there is an important precaution to be made, since it is possible that certain pairs of $(\b{y}, \b{y}')$ are never observed.
+This is problematic, since $p(\b{y}, \b{y}') = 0$ results in taking a logarithm of zero in Eq.~\ref{eq:gmtl final}.
 This can be addressed with additive smoothing, where a pseudocount $\epsilon > 0$ is added to the count for each pair prior to normalization.
+The issue of sparsity in the target distribution is the primary challenge in scaling GMTL to a larger number of tasks.
+Another complication is that in MTL, it is not unusual for a subset of targets to be missing for a given example.
+When this is the case, the counting approach only works with the subset of examples for which all targets are present, which can lead to poor estimates.